How well do you do when your sleep situation changes? Learn from a sleep coach’s story: how to adapt to a temporary “sleep divorce.”

 How do you adapt?
 How do you react when you have a transitionary rough night (or two or three)?

-It can be easy to get frustrated.
-And if you’ve struggled with your sleep in the past, you might worry that the situation you find yourself in will slide you back into a bad pattern.
-(I hear this concern all the time!)
+As I talk about in my book, sleep isn’t something you perfect.
+It’s something you work with.
+When you’re not sleeping as you’d like to be, it’s easy to get frustrated.
+And if you’ve struggled with your sleep in the past, you might worry that a situation you find yourself in now will slide you back into a bad pattern.

 It’s normal to need some time to adapt.
 It doesn’t mean your sleep is broken, nor do you need to assume “it’s all downhill” from here!

-You can always do something, and then get curious about whether it’s moving in the right direction.
+You can always do something, and then get curious about whether it’s moving you in the right direction.
 And when you learn what works, you can remember & try it out the next time you find yourself in a disruptive sleep situation.
+Sleep divorce is no different.